 What you already know could be the next breakthrough for someone else.
 For example, I’ve been blogging since 2005 and along the way have picked up some excellent strategies and techniques for what works when it comes to creating and marketing content to others.
 A membership site where I share these ideas could be just what my audience is looking for to move to the next level in their business.

 What do you know?
 Make a list of the topics you could write or speak about and see which ones would lend themselves to a monthly membership site.
 Ideas like these can catapult you to great success and profits.
+Be sure to check out my popular training course on membership sites here.

 I’m author and online marketing strategist Connie Ragen Green.
 I work with entrepreneurs to create multiple streams of online income and would love to connect with you.